-Acknowledgement for the hard work in creating a ne
+Acknowledgement for the hard work in creating a new model

 The Fonds de Pension Métal (FPM), Belgium’s sector-wide pension fund for its 150,000 metal industry workers, was delighted to learn that it had won the IPE Award for fund structure and innovation.
 A number of judges welcome it as the first real moves to establishing industry or sector structures.